NguyenPhuDuc307/file-storage/README.md

-# File Storage in .NET
+# Part 9: File Storage in .NET

 >This tutorial will teach you how to store files using `Upload`, `GetFile`, `Delete` methods.
 Then interact with the file on the screen interface.